SMerrony/dgemua/VSUserGuide.md

 1. `./vsemua -pr LOOPS4.PR -root FILESYSTEM  -dir :SAMPLES`
 2. `./vsemua -pr :SAMPLES:LOOPS4.PR -root FILESYSTEM  -dir :SAMPLES`

+(There is not *yet* any concept of AOS/VS searchlists implemented.)

 After starting the emulated program you must connect a DASHER-compatible terminal emulator to port 10000 (default).
 [DasherG](https://github.com/SMerrony/DasherG) is known to work.